1.5 Networking

 This program is mostly obsolete.
 Replacement for netstat is ss.
 Replacement for netstat -r is ip route.
 Replacement for netstat i is ip -s link.
 Replacement for netstat -g is ip maddr.

-command.
+Like the man page says, the ss command has replaced the netstat command.
 Other deprecated programs in the net-tools package include:

-that have been replaced with ip route
+route and netstat -r that have been replaced with ip route

-which have been replaced by ip neigh
+arp which have been replaced by ip neigh or neighbor.

 Some useful terminology to learn across these programs: